AlifiChiganjati/alifichiganjati/README.md

 - [ ] Make New Portfolio Web

 <div align="center">
-  <h2>🚧 "First solve the problem, then write the code." - John Johnson 🚧</h2>
+  <h2>🚧 "First, solve the problem.
+Then, write the code!." - John Johnson 🚧</h2>
 </div>